dontcallmechicken/buzzword-bingo/README.md

 Every time you refresh the page it will generate a new Bingo card.

 ## Adjustments
-The following HTML tags or elements should be adjusted:
+The following HTML tags or elements should be adjusted in the `index.html` for the Bingo card:

 + `<title>` – The title of the HTML document
 + `<caption>` – The  table caption